ichim/MapsForBlazor-nuget/StreamPoint Collection/Appearance/README.md

         })
         .SetLabel(new Label() { text = "Park 4", title = "Label Layer List" });

+Chart configuration parameters can be either invariants or dynamic.
+Invariants are those related to the appearance or configuration of the chart content, e.g. color, height, fontSize etc.
+The parameters here are those that change over time and must be updated on the chart when the attributes of a StreamPoint are updated.
+These parameters are denoted by ``paramOr...`` and can be configured with numeric, string or array values ​​or can be configured to retrieve data from the StreamPoint collection.

+Example of configuration by values:

+           paramOrValue = 9,

+Example of configuration by parameter (StreamPoint attribute):

+           paramOrValue = "${batteryLevel}"

+Where ``batteryLevel`` is an attribute of a StreamPoint element in the StreamPoint collection.

 Customizing the appearance displayed on the map is done using the following methods:

 - [SetStyle](https://github.com/ichim/MapsForBlazor-nuget/tree/main/StreamPoint%20Collection/Appearance/SetStyle) - the appearance of the point on the map